 Festive faux or fresh flowers, a beside water carafe, extra linens,his and her slippers, charging station for devices, reading glasses, Kleenex, extra toilet paper, room and linen spray, a mini flashlight (to avoid things that go bump in the night like toes and kneecaps), extra blanket, a scented candle, note pad and pen and trinket tray on the bedside table and dresser top my holiday hospitality guest room essentials list.

 The idea is to gift your guests with the gift of comfort and hospitality.

-When I sourced this candle I could not help but think of the Benjamin Franklin quote my aunt from Florida modified, adopted and shares with us as she leaves.
+When I sourced this candle I couldn’t help but think of the Benjamin Franklin quote my aunt from Florida modified, adopted and shares with us as she leaves.

 Staying connected to the world wide web while connecting with friends and family is the business and leisure routine of daily life.
 Holiday sales, where to go, what to do, checking emails and social media, tracking Santa’s route- when you need to know you need the password.
 Frame a WiFi password printable for beside table display so guests can connect to your WiFi network.

 A bedtime sip and snack is a token gesture of comfort, or as we say in Louisiana, a little lagniappe.
 A tray of holiday or anytime of year sips and snacks served in room service fashion is a hospitality treat.

 It’s the little touches that make them feel right at home sweet home for the holiday.

 The celebration countdown to 4th of July party ideas is on.
 Allow me to take this opportunity to express a very big thank you in patriotic colors to the Earth, sun, moon and calendar year 2016 for the three-day weekend we have to celebrate Independence Day.